benschaf/waste-schedule/TESTING.md

 - `npm install -D jest-environment-jsdom`

-Due to a change in Jest's default configuration, you'll need to add the following code to the top of the `.test.js` file:
+I also added the following code to test files:

 ```js
 /**